mithunpaul08/craigslistScraper/README.md

 #Todo:
 1. attach SSH or PKI instead of typing in the pwd in raw text
 2. convert to excel sheet format
-3. send out alerts only if this posting hasnt been seen before.